AlphonsusNguyen/cybersecurity-certificate-notes/4 Tools of the Trade - Linux and SQL/3 Linux commands in the Bash shell.md

 - `tail`: Display last 10 lines of file.
 - `less`: Display file contents in "pages".

+How do you use the file ans as an input to a program executed by ./prog ?
+  ./prog < ans
+How do you use the file otherans as input to a program executed by ./prog ? cat otherans | ./prog

 ## Standard FHS directories

 - `/home/x` = `~`: Each user has a home directory.